 Effort Policy Questions

-It is a federal requirement that all salaries charged either directly to a federally funded sponsored agreement and/or to non-sponsored sources for the fulfillment of a cost-share commitment being met via faculty effort not charged directly to the sponsored agreement, be supported by records that provide assurance that the charges are accurate and reasonably reflect the work performed.
+It is a federal requirement that all salaries charged either directly to a federally funded sponsored agreement and/or to non-sponsored sources for the fulfillment of a cost-share commitment being met via faculty effort not charged directly to the sponsored agreement, be supported by records that provide assurance that the charges reasonably reflect the work performed.
 The UW meets these requirements via the faculty effort certification reports (FECs).

 FECs are semi-annual reports designed to meet the federal requirements described above.
 Thus, a faculty member will receive, and must complete, an FEC if he or she is paid by the University of Washington and